Yog Niketan Dham

 Yoga for Beginners

-Yoga for Beginners Yoga is a very healthy wellness program that has been practised for decades.
+Yoga for Beginners Yoga is a highly beneficial wellness program that has been practiced for centuries.
 It was formed to help us understand our natural appearance.
-In modern days, it has become a lifestyle in all age groups.
-Yoga for beginners is about being familiar with the physical and mental body. […]
+In modern times, it has become a lifestyle for people of all age groups.
+Yoga for beginners is about becoming familiar with the physical and mental aspects of the […]

 Kapalbhati Pranayama

 https://youtu.be/fx20tI7R5kM?si=jkyJ_bjN7UWLuOkk What is Kapalbhati Pranayama?
-Kapalbhati Pranayama is cleansing pranayama that produces Jathragini (digestive fire) and removes phlegm from the lungs.
+Kapalbhati Pranayama is a cleansing pranayama that stimulates Jathargandha (digestive fire) and helps remove phlegm from the lungs.
 It is also practised to develop core strengths.
-Kapal Bhati is a Sanskrit word made of two words Kapal and Bhati.
+Kapal Bhati is a Sanskrit term composed of two words: Kapal and Bhati.
 Kapala means forehead, and Bhati means luminosity, glow, or shine.
-Kapalbhati Pranayam was
+Kapalbhati

 Yoga for Migraine

-Yoga for Migraine and headaches Yoga for Migraine and headaches is simply a perfect practice to eliminate them.
+Yoga for Migraine and Headaches Yoga for Migraine and headaches is a perfect practice to alleviate them.
 A migraine is considered a severe headache and a neurological disorder.
 It exists in people under stress and is available from moderate to extreme levels.
 There are different reasons for having a migraine.
-It might appear in childhood
+It may also appear in childhood

 Surya Bhedi Pranayama

 https://youtu.be/uHNFOJfk3bU?si=uVsswJohJjg2cmWv History of Surya Bhedi Pranayama Surya Bhedi pranayama, or right nostril piercing pranayama, consists of two words: Surya (Sun)+ Bhedna (drilling).
 It is one of the essential Pranayamas mentioned in Swatamaram’s Hatha Yoga Pradipika.
-Surya Bhedi pranayama, as per yogic
+According to yogic scriptures, Surya Bhedi

 Ujjayi Pranayama